cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 In this example the passholder can select two possible UiTPAS discounts.
 The social tariff (1), and a coupon (2).
 Both tariffs are valid for one ticket for this event for this passholder.

-> ##### numberOfTickets
+> ##### remaining
-> For regular passholders, the `numberOfTickets` in a tariff will always be 1.
+> For regular passholders, the `remaining` in a tariff will always be 1.
 However some UiTPAS passes are "group passes".
 They are not bound to one specific person, but to an organisation for example.
 These passes can be used to buy multiple tickets for the same discounted price, instead of just one.
-In that case the `numberOfTickets` will indicate how many tickets they can buy at a specific tariff.
+In that case the `remaining` will indicate how many tickets they can buy at a specific tariff.

 ### 5. Passholder selects a tariff (or none)